We are stronger together

 The Journey Ahead is just getting started.

-The Journey Ahead, Anderson University’s “stronger together” approach to reopening campus, is being developed by the COVID-19 Task Force and its working groups.
-Its protocols are based on the recommendation of public health experts and rely heavily on guidance from the Centers for Disease Control and Prevention (CDC) and the South Carolina Department of Health and Environmental Control (SCDHEC).
+The Journey Ahead, Anderson University’s “stronger together” approach to managing COVID-19, is developed by the COVID-19 Task Force and its working groups.
+Protocols are developed in consideration of recommendations provided by public health experts, the Centers for Disease Control and Prevention (CDC) and the South Carolina Department of Health and Environmental Control (SCDHEC).

-Additional protocols are currently being developed, and this site is updated regularly.
-Please visit often for the latest information and guidelines, which are subject to change.
+Protocols are subject to change, and this site is updated regularly.
+Please visit often for the latest information and guidelines.